fri-datascience/course_ids/docs/handbook/01-Introduction_to_Python.md

 An IDE (Integrated Development Environment) is software dedicated to software development.
 As the name implies, IDEs integrate several tools specifically designed for software development.
 These tools usually include:

 * An editor designed to handle code with features such as syntax highlighting and auto-completion.
-* Build, execution, and debugging tools.
+* Build, execution and debugging tools.
 * Some form of source control support.

 IDEs are generally large and take time to download and install.
 You may also need advanced knowledge to use them properly.
 In contrast, a dedicated code editor can be as simple as a text editor with syntax highlighting and code formatting capabilities.
 Most good code editors can execute code and control a debugger.
 The very best ones interact with source control systems as well.
 Compared to an IDE, a good dedicated code editor is usually smaller and quicker, but often less feature rich.